Do you own property in France? Now’s the time to sell.

 Social charges in France

 In additional to Capital Gains Tax (CGT), before January, a fee had to be paid for Social Charges on any capital gain.
 The rate for Social Charges was 15.5%.
-However, since January, French residents and not French residents are entirely exempt to pay this Social Charges.
+However, since January, French residents and not French residents are entirely exempt to pay these Social Charges.

 French laws were require that non-resident sellers used to be obliged to appoint a “représentant fiscal” on the sale of property in France.
 The role of the fiscal representative is simply to verify that the correct amount of tax is being paid on the transaction.